 What would Arity say?
 Our take on current news

 There has been a scooter invasion!
 All over the US, we are seeing scooters popping up left and right and in turn cities are looking to regulate this demand for quick and cheap ways to get around.
-We turned to our Shared Mobility expert, Rachel Allen, to get her take on this trend.
+We turned to our sharing economy expert, Rachel Allen, to get her take on this trend.

 One of the long-time challenges for transportation, especially in major cities, has been the ‘last mile’ component of the ride/journey, do you think scooters are part of the solution?